PradeepLoganathan/pradeepl-blog/content/blog/git-branching-strategies/index.md

 The other non-permanent branches are

 1. Feature branches - Feature branches are used to develop new features.
-Feature branches will be eventually merged back into the development branch.
+Feature branches will eventually be merged back into the development branch.
 Each feature branch is as small as possible.

 2. Release branches - Once a set of features & their associated bug fixes have been implemented and merged into the develop branch a release branch is created.
-The branch is assigned a name composed of the release prefix, followed by the numeric form of choice for your release.
+The branch is assigned a name.
+This is usually composed of the release prefix, followed by the numeric form of choice for your release.
 One of the standards for the numeric form is semver.
 The release branch is then subjected to integration and regression testing.
 Any bugs identified during this phase is fixed and committed directly to the release branch.
 Once the release branch has been confirmed to be free of bugs, it is merged into the main branch and released into production.
 These fixes are also merged back into dev and other release branches if any.

 3. Hotfix/Patch branches - Hotfixes are production issues that need an immediate fix before a planned release.
 The development team creates a hotfix branch from main and applies the appropriate fixes.
 Once the fixes are tested, the hotfix branch is merged onto the main, to ship a new release.